Hansdiha

-Hansdiha is a village in the Saraiyahat community development block which is an administrative division in the Dumka Sadar subdivision of the Dumka district, Jharkhand state of India.
+Hansdiha is a village in the Community development block of Saraiyahat in the Dumka Sadar subdivision of the Dumka district, Jharkhand state of India.

 Geography

 Location

 Hansdiha is located in the northeast region of Jharkhand and located near Bihar border.
 Hansdiha is located on National Highway 133 between Deoghar and Godda in the Dumka district in Jharkhand state.

 Overview

-The map shows a large area, which is a plateau with low hills, except in the eastern portion where the Rajmahal hills intrude into this area and the Ramgarh hills are there.
-The south-western portion is just a rolling upland.
-The entire area is overwhelmingly rural with only small pockets of urbanisation.
+The area is a plateau with low hills except in the eastern portion with the Rajmahal hills and Ramgarh hills.
+The south-western portion is a rolling upland.
+The area is overwhelmingly rural with small pockets of urbanisation.

-Note: The full screen map is interesting.
-All places marked on the map are linked in the full screen map and one can easily move on to another page of his/her choice.
-Enlarge the full screen map to see what else is there – one gets railway connections, many more road connections and so on.

 Demographics

 As per 2011 Census of India, Hansdiha had a total population of 4,182 of which 2,210 (53%) were males and 1,972 (47%) were females.
 Population below 6 years was 705.
 The literacy rate was 78.29% of the population over 6 years.
 The sex ratio was 892 females per thousand males.